7 Best Ways to Vacation in Nantucket on a Budget

 If you plan to visit the museums, take tours, and pay for other events, you should be prepared to pay about $27 per adult a day.

-On the bright side, the local Parks and Recreation organize many free events during the summer season.
+On the bright side, the local Parks and Recreation organizes many free events during the summer season.
 These include different concerts, movies, yoga, and others.

 There are also various affordable workshops in Nantucket where you and your children can enjoy trying out new crafts.